Misconceptions And Objections About Cognitive Restructuring In Cognitive Behavioral Therapy

 - Cognitive restructuring is one of many tools.
 Some thoughts and beliefs don't respond that well to its logical analysis method, but there are other options.

 - Cognitive restructuring usually won't eliminate an unpleasant emotion entirely, but it can reduce it.
-Maybe it lowers your anxiety by 15%.
+Maybe in one situation it lowers your anxiety by 15%.
 That's not much, but every little bit helps.

 - Cognitive restructuring often works best when it's combined with behavioral approaches, like facing your fears.
 Just learning a thought is irrational may not help much on its own, but can help get you ready to do things like exposure therapy.

 "Cognitive restructuring feels like you're lying to yourself, like you're trying to talk yourself into something you don't really buy into"

 People can have self-defeating worldviews they believe very strongly.
 Everyone around them can see that their beliefs are false, irrational, and self-sabotaging, but they don't look at it that way.
 They may feel like they have a lifetime of "evidence" that supports their outlook.
 A small piece of them is open to the hypothetical possibility that their views are distorted, but for the most part they believe them.
 Trying to analyze and logically dispute these beliefs just feels wrong to them.
 It can feel like they're trying to convince themselves the sun is square.